certbot/certbot/docs/packaging.rst

 1. Do not package ``certbot-compatibility-test`` or ``letshelp-certbot`` - it's only used internally.

-2. If you'd like to include automated renewal in your package ``certbot renew -q`` should be added to crontab.
+2. If you'd like to include automated renewal in your package ``certbot renew -q`` should be added to crontab or systemd timer.

 3. ``jws`` is an internal script for ``acme`` module and it doesn't have to be packaged - it's mostly for debugging: you can use it as ``echo foo | jws sign | jws verify``.